Vase Vine Clematis flowers

 Dainty, star-like creamy white flowers are sweetly scented and completely cover this vigorous vine late in the season, makes a fabulous screen; keep the roots cool for best results; can grow up to 20 feet; attractive silver seed heads

 Vase Vine Clematis is covered in stunning lightly-scented creamy white star-shaped flowers with yellow anthers at the ends of the branches from late summer to late fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Vase Vine Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.